 - Pearson BTEC Level 1 Introductory Diploma in Vocational Studies

 Assessment takes place throughout the year through the completion of work/logbooks, diary writing to record progress during professional development lessons, online tests, exams and homework.

-You will complete compulsory work experience every week on our estate and 1 weeks of industry placement externally.
+You will complete compulsory work experience every week on our estate and one week of industry placement externally.